 - Continued challenges with fraud

-While all of these do have some bearing on the situation for the 65 and older market in Dubai, the high claims ratio in the UAE is also being fingered for blame.
-As the ramifications of mandatory cover become more clear, insurers are finding that the UAE health insurance coverage offered to those with dependents over 65 were resulting in poor claims ratios driven by the initial low premium price (particularly where the basic minimum plans were concerned).
+While all of these do have some bearing on the situation for the 65-and-older market in Dubai, the high claims ratio in the UAE is also being fingered for blame.
+As the ramifications of mandatory coverage become more clear, insurers are finding that the UAE health insurance coverage offered to those with dependents over 65 was resulting in poor claims ratios driven by the initial low premium price (particularly where the basic minimum plans were concerned).

-For those with dependent parents, they may find that the premium for coverage has risen significantly.
+Those with dependent parents may find that the premium for coverage has risen significantly.
 Some prices may be comparable to more comprehensive plans, which is something industry experts suggest consumers should be aware of.
-According to the Gulf News article, many dependents’ policies are not as comprehensive in their coverage, nor are they specifically relevant to senior patients.
+According to the 2018 Gulf News article, many dependents’ policies were not as comprehensive in their coverage, nor were they specifically relevant to senior patients.

-Finally, any potential impact on the claims loss ratio to an insurer, from any particular product, puts pressure on the rest of their business and its pricing strategies.
-There’s no indication yet that insurers might look to offset losses covering seniors by hiking premiums on other consumer types, but not finding a way to provide good coverage at an attractive rate may leave the Dubai insurance industry with few options.
+Finally, any potential impact on the claims loss ratio to an insurer from any particular product puts pressure on the rest of the business and its pricing strategies.
+There’s no indication yet that insurers might look to offset losses covering seniors by hiking premiums on other consumer types.
+However, not finding a way to provide good coverage at an attractive rate may leave the Dubai insurance industry with few options.

-In order to know whether you’re paying too much or too little for the coverage you have means knowing the market.
+In order to know whether you’re paying too much or too little for the coverage you have, you need to know the market.
 As individual consumers, the most common tools you have are online comparison websites or independent insurance brokers that can produce tables for you to check out what’s on offer.
-Pacific Prime Dubai prides itself on having a user-friendly medical insurance comparison tool, as well as knowledgeable and expert staff that will put you at the centre of any decision regarding your insurance coverage, whether you’re looking for medical insurance for parents within the UAE or in other countries.
+Pacific Prime Dubai prides itself on having a user-friendly medical insurance comparison tool, as well as knowledgeable and expert staff that will put you at the center of any decision regarding your insurance coverage, whether you’re looking for medical insurance for parents within the UAE or in other countries.

-- What is the cost of medical insurance for parents in the UAE? - 31st December 2020
+- What is The Cost of Medical Insurance for Parents in the UAE? - 22nd March 2023